Raywire/codebits-graphql/readme.md

 Codebits GraphQL

 ## Description
-API for a microblogging platform
+API for a microblogging platform for writing code snippets.
+A use can like and reply to snippets

 ## Running the API
 It's very simple to get the API up and running.
 First, create the database (and database user if necessary) and add them to the .env file.